EliteLoser/Finance/RSI/README.md

 (to get $SecondStepSampleCount percentages, the first calculated and used percentage requires a "starting number").

-# Example where I get the RSI number for Ethereum prices for the last approximately 16.4 hours
+# Examples where I get the RSI number for Bitcoin and Ethereum prices

 Here I get the RSI value of the last 197 five-minute intervals as of the evening of 2022-10-30 (happy Halloween!).